tighten/onramp/contributing.md

 php artisan key:generate
 ```

-## Setup the database, run the migrations and seeders
+### Set up the database, and run the migrations and seeders

 Next, edit the `.env` file and fill the `DB_` variables with your correct database configuration details.